 There is a saying that goes: “greeted by clothes – escorted by the mind”.
 And, no matter how unjust it might seem, this is also true to our discussion.
 GUI of the app should be easy to use and eye-pleasing, as users start judging as soon as they click on the app’s icon.

 Ionic loses pretty hard to React Native in that regard, as it doesn’t use any native elements at all and just renders everything into HTML and CSS, using Cordova after that to polish the feel of the nativity.
 Angular components should also be mentioned in that regard.

 React Native, on the other hand, has modules tied to the native UI controllers.
 That makes them just as convenient for the users, as native applications do.
 In addition to that this framework uses ReactJS’ library.
 And that marginally simplifies the UI development process.

 So, when it comes to GUI, React Native gets the cake and eats it too.

 Marketability and community

 Even though it can be hard to imagine, marketing also concerns our theme.
 And, in that regard, React Native once again topples Ionic.

 These facts allow React Native to take the top spot in this category.

 This category is an important one if we talk about our current world because most modern apps use a ton of native functions, such as a camera or GPS.
 And if your framework allows for easier and more convenient access to native functions – you have a leading spot.

-Thus, we can declare React Native a winner of this category on the basis of its huge set of third-party packages and built-in APIs for accessing platform functionality and, also the overreliance on those third parties can be perceived as a drawback, the sheer quantity unexpectedly overweighs the quality in this aspect.
+Thus, we can declare React Native a winner in this category.
+Its huge set of third-party packages and built-in APIs and the overreliance on those third parties can be a drawback.
+And yet the sheer quantity unexpectedly outweighs the quality in this aspect.